dturvene/ring-buffer/README.md

 Add code to log an event when the oldest queue element is overwritten to track data loss.

+Reduce lock contention windows.
+Possible avenues include:

+* reader-writer locks
+* a lock for each array element
+* atomic enqueue and dequeue operations for lockless
+* spinlocks to reduce thread context switching

 It is possible to pull the generic ringbuffer pieces into a library.
 One could change the `buf_t` typedef to a `void * payloadp` and attach a generic payload to each element.
 Then, possibly, use a callback function (similar to the `cb` field) to process the payload.
 It becomes a little more complex to manage the payloads.